zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/services/tfm_attestation_integration_guide.rst

   Enabling this option enables T_COSE_DISABLE_SHORT_CIRCUIT_SIGN which will short circuit the signing operation.
   Default value: OFF.
+- ``ATTEST_STACK_SIZE``- Defines the stack size of the Initial Attestation Partition.
+  This value mainly depends on the build type(debug, release and minisizerel) and compiler.

 Related compile time options
 ----------------------------